moshe-hadad/cade-id-assignment/README.md

 1) Identify case id attributes on the training data
 2) Collect and cluster attributes values from the network data (interleaved data) and addign each group with a number as a case id
 3) Assign a case id number to packets containing the suitable values from the group

+The network traffic data set are taken from this repo : https://github.com/HaifaUniversityBPM/traffic-data-to-event-log